PiratedVirus/chatbot-pdf/README.md

     ```

 2. **Response**: The API will return an answer based on the document.
 If no relevant answer is found, it will respond with "I don't know the answer".

+### Using the Script from Terminal

+1. **Upload a PDF from Terminal**: You can upload a PDF file directly from the terminal using the `curl` command as shown above.

+2. **Ask Questions from Terminal**: You can ask questions directly from the terminal using the `curl` command as shown above.
+If the question is irrelevant to the PDF, the response will be "I don't know the answer".